Best Chicken Noodle Soup

 Best Chicken Noodle Soup Recipe

-So here’s why we think this version is the best chicken noodle soup from scratch…
+So here’s why we think this version is the best homemade soup from scratch…

 - It’s chunky and well balanced, with plenty of protein, and veggies tucked between the noodles.